sandeeppanem/sandeeppanem/README.md

 - MS by Research from **IIIT Hyderabad**
 - Published at **WWW, ECIR, CIKM workshops**
-- Background in NLP, Information Extraction, Entity Linking, and Text Mining
+- Strong foundation in NLP, Information Extraction, Entity Linking, and Text Mining

 ---